-The supplement for handicapped children is granted to parents with a child under 18 years of age who has a physical impairment or a mental function disability that substantially limits the child in carrying out his or her life habits.
+Additional financial assistance may be paid to parents with a child under 18 years of age who has an impairment or a mental function disability that substantially limits the child in carrying out his or her life habits for an expected period of at least one year.
+Life habits encompass the activities that a child must carry out, depending on his or her age, with respect to personal care and social life.